 All correspondence is held in strict confidence.

 Sessions are 50 minutes in length.
-Before your first session, plan to arrive 30 minutes early to complete initial paperwork.
+Before your first session please complete the initial paperwork using the quick start link in your confirmation email.
+Or, you can request a printed copy and plan to arrive 30 minutes early to start the paperwork.
 This paperwork is important because it contains detailed questions about the reasons you are seeking counseling.
 Filling it out ahead of time will save time during your session.

 Starting with your first session, your counselor will go through a fairly structured interview.
 Completing this initial diagnostic assessment usually takes one or two sessions depending on how many people are involved and the complexity of the situation presented.
-After the assessment you have the option to work with your counselor to develop a specific plan for treatment.
+After the assessment, you have the option to work with your counselor to develop a specific plan for treatment.
 This plan can be as detailed or general as needed to accomplish your goals.
-For most of our clients, a formal written plan is not needed; instead, your counselor will communicate treatment direction during your session.
+For most of our clients, a formal written plan is not needed; instead, you and your counselor will communicate about treatment options as needed.